What you need to know:

 - If requesting to withdraw from classes with a refund, the appropriate form to complete is the Tuition and Fees Refund Appeal Application.
 Please refer to that form for guidelines, requirements and the appeal review process.

-- All requests for a medical withdrawal must be submitted no later than 30 calendar days from the last day of the semester for which the withdrawal is desired.
+- All requests for a hardship withdrawal must be submitted no later than 30 calendar days from the last day of the semester for which the withdrawal is desired.

-- Your request will be reviewed once we have received the Request for Medical Withdrawal Form and supporting documentation.
+- Your request will be reviewed once we have received the Request for Hardship Withdrawal Form and supporting documentation.

 - Your request will be reviewed within one week.
 After a decision has been made, we will contact you via email.
 (The entire process, including the removal of your classes, could take up to two weeks)

 - Your request only impacts the most recent semester.
-Therefore, if you are enrolled for the following semester, and believe your medical condition will impact your success, then, you are responsible for dropping the courses via the online student center before the start of that semester.
+Therefore, if you are enrolled for the following semester, and believe your situation will impact your success, then you are responsible for dropping the courses via the online student center before the start of that semester.